 Millions of men and women in the U.S. are suffering from atrial fibrillation.
-AFib is a heart condition when your heart will beat slower than usual, quicker than usual, or produce irregular beats.
-But as per studies, it has been reported that the AFiB and different effects on women than on men.
+AFib is a heart condition when your heart beats slower than usual, quicker than usual, or produces irregular beats.
+However, as per studies, it has been reported that the AFiB and different effects on women than on men.

 This article has mentioned some details that can help you with AFiB if you’re a woman.

 What Are Some Risks Of AFiB

 One of the main factors is the age of the person.
 Your doctor can diagnose AFiB at any age if you’re a woman, but it’s most commonly diagnosed after 65.

 Studies also show that women suffering from high blood pressure are more prone to be diagnosed with AFib.

 What Are Some Symptoms Of AFib In Women?

 - Frequent palpitations

 - Pain in the chest